travis-ci/docs-travis-ci-com/blog/_posts/2012-04-02-monitoring-metrics-infratructure-oh-my.md

 You can read all about it in [Mathias' blog post](http://www.paperplanes.de/2012/3/14/on-notifications-logsubscribers-and-bringing-sanity-to-rails-logging.html).

-This helped streamlining our logging, making it more and more useful along the way.
+This helped streamline our logging, making it more and more useful along the way.
 All our logs are aggregated in [Papertrail](https://papertrailapp.com/), who were also kind enough to offer sponsoring their services for Travis.